 What are the different types of investments?

-‘Cash equivalents’ might sound confusing, but they’re essentially just short-term investments that have a low-risk low-return profile.
+‘Cash equivalents’ might sound unfamiliar, but they’re essentially just short-term investments that have a low-risk, low-return profile.
 They can include US government bonds and securities that can be converted into cash quickly.

 How to allocate investments in a portfolio

-The investments in your portfolio will depend on your investor profile.
-Understanding your tolerance to risk and what you’re trying to achieve, allows you to build a portfolio that reflects your needs and will get you one step closer to your financial goals, not further away.
+The type of investments in your portfolio will depend on your investor profile.
+Understanding your tolerance to risk and what you’re trying to achieve, allows you to build a portfolio that reflects your needs and get you closer to your financial goals.

-For example, if you want to offset the impact of inflation on your house deposit savings that you intend to use in a couple of years, you’re not going to invest it in the riskiest equities.
-If you’re saving for retirement, however, you can afford to take on more risk in the search for bigger returns.
+For example, if you want to offset the impact of inflation on your house deposit savings that you would like to use in a couple of years, you wouldn’t invest it in the riskiest equities.
+If you’re saving for retirement, however, you can afford to take on more risk in search of bigger returns.

 The best way to implement your investment strategy is through asset allocation – deciding how your money will be split across asset classes.
-Investors trying to balance the risk and return in their portfolio will adjust the proportion of the assets within it.
+Investors that try to balance the risk and return in their portfolio will adjust the proportion of the assets within it.

-An investor looking to take on more risk will have a higher proportion of equities to bond and cash equivalents in their portfolio, whilst those looking to protect the value of their money will have a higher exposure to bonds.
+Investors looking to take on more risk will have a higher proportion of equities to bond and cash equivalents in their portfolio, whereas those looking to protect the value of their money will have a higher exposure to bonds.